 Monitoring Protocol Deviations

-Sponsors have the ability to track Protocol Deviations for a Study from within Vault CDMS.
+Sponsors have the ability to track Protocol Deviations for a Study from within Vault.
 You can manually create Protocol Deviations from the Review > Protocol Deviations tab, or the system may create a Protocol Deviation programmatically via a rule.
 Both manual and programmable protocol deviations are linked to a Subject, Event, Form, or Item, and each protocol deviation captures the following details:

 • Summary